-Desfiladero de los Gaitanes Natural Environment
+Natural Area Desfiladero de los Gaitanes

-Sierra de Huma massive limestone is located between the Ardales District borders.
-It is very sensitive to water and wind erosion, displaying a colorful landscape.
-From an esthetic point of view, the most spectacular is, without a doubt, the vertical position of these massive rocks.
-The Natural Environment is named after its most amazing spot: the Desfiladero de los Gaitanes.
-It is a narrow gorge shaped by the Guadalhorce River, over limestone and dolomite from the Jurassic and Miocene periods.
+The limestones of the Sierra de Huma massif, located between the municipalities of Ardales, which are very sensitive to water and wind erosion, give the landscape a picturesque appearance.
+From the aesthetic point of view, the most spectacular thing is, without a doubt, the verticality of these large rocky masses.
+The Paraje Natural takes its name from its most spectacular point: the Gaitanes Gorge.
+It is a narrow gorge carved by the River Guadalhorce over the limestone and dolomites of the Jurassic and Miocene periods.

 The dimensions of this narrow canyon of more than three kilometers long are striking.
 In some sections, the width between its sides barely exceeds ten metres, which is even more impressive considering that at some points the height of the peak over the river reaches 700 metres.

 There are also quite a few cavities in the walls of the gorge, some of them well above the course of the Guadalhorce.
 In addition, it is easy to see other caves within the natural area, such as those that until a few years ago were used as dwellings by the inhabitants of the area.
 These and other features make this one of the most unique natural areas in Andalusia.